abpframework/abp/docs/en/Startup-Templates/Application-Single-Layer.md

 ![](../images/bookstore-single-layer-solution-structure.png)

-As you can see, it's a single-layer template rather than a layered-architecture solution (like the `Application Startup Template`).
+It's a single-layer template rather than a layered-architecture solution (like the `Application Startup Template`).
+It's helpful to create a running application quickly without considering the layered architecture.

 ### Folder Structure